rmsolgi/geneticalgorithm/README.md

 ```python
 pip install geneticalgorithm
 ```
+## version 1.0.2 updates
+@param convergence_curve <True/False> - Plot the convergence curve or not.
+Default is True.

+@param progress_bar <True/False> - Show progress bar or not.
+Default is True.

 ## A simple example
 Assume we want to find a set of X=(x1,x2,x3) that minimizes function f(X)=x1+x2+x3 where X can be any real number in \[0,10\].